Pointing: Definition and types

-Gestures that do not meet these three or four criteria are usually classified as a "reach" or an “indicative gesture”, although there is no clear consensus on how to differentiate between the two.
+Gestures that do not meet these three or four criteria are usually classified as a "reach" or an "indicative gesture", although there is no clear consensus on how to differentiate between the two.
 Additionally, there may be little or no behavioral or functional difference depending on whether a gesture is considered to be pointing, reaching, or otherwise indicative, and reaching may be considered a form of whole-hand pointing.
-In one review, 11 separate definitions were identified for the related motions of reach, reaching-out, reaching, indicating, and indicates.
+In one review, 11 separate definitions were identified for the related motions of reach, reaching out, reaching, indicating, and indicates.

 Imperative, declarative and interrogative pointing

 Types of pointing are traditionally further divided by purpose, between imperative and declarative pointing.
 Imperative pointing is pointing to make a request for an object, while declarative pointing is pointing to declare, to comment on an object.
-As Kovacs and colleagues phrases it, "'Give that to me' vs. 'I like that'".
+As Kovacs and colleagues phrase it, "'Give that to me' vs. 'I like that'".
 This division is similar to that made by Harris and Butterworth between "giving" and "communicative" pointing.
 Determining the intention of pointing in infants is done by considering three factors: